antonlogvinenko/jcp/why.md

     * In the absence of synchronization, **the compiler, hardware, and runtime are allowed to take substantial liberties with the timing and ordering of actions**, such as caching variables in registers or processor local caches where they are temporarily (or even permanently) invisible to other threads.
 * Liveness hazards.
 A liveness failure occurs when an activity gets into a state such that it is permanently **unable to make forward progress**.
 * Performance hazards
-    * Context switches when the scheduler suspends the active thread temporarily so another thread can run are more frequent in applications with many threads, and have significant costs.
+    * **Context switches** when the scheduler suspends the active thread temporarily so another thread can run are more frequent in applications with many threads, and have significant costs.
-    * When threads share data, they must use synchronization mechanisms that can inhibit compiler optimizations, flush or invalidate memory caches, and create synchronization traffic on the shared memory bus.
+    * When **threads share data**, they must use synchronization mechanisms that can inhibit compiler optimizations, flush or invalidate memory caches, and create synchronization traffic on the shared memory bus.